constellation-daq/Constellation/docs/reference/cxx/satellite/data.md

 needs to be called at the end to send the Begin-of-Run (BOR) message, which includes the satellite's configuration.
 In the satellite's `stopping` function, {cpp:func}`DataSender::stopping() <constellation::data::DataSender::stopping()>` needs to be called at the end to send the End-of-Run (EOR) message, which includes run metadata.
+If the satellite supports reconfiguration in ORBIT, {cpp:func}`DataSender::reconfiguring() <constellation::data::DataSender::reconfiguring()>` needs to be called at the end of the satellite's `reconfiguring` function.

 ### Sending Data during the Run